juxor/afaq/markdown/secI4.md

 being done"_ (luckily, _"most work is useless or worse and we should simply get rid of it"_).
-For the second, _"we have to take what useful work remains and transform it into a pleasing variety of game-like and craft-like pastimes, indistinguishable from other pleasurable pastimes, except that the happen to yield useful end-products."_ [Bob Black, **Op.
+For the second, _"we have to take what useful work remains and transform it into a pleasing variety of game-like and craft-like pastimes, indistinguishable from other pleasurable pastimes, except that they happen to yield useful end-products."_ [Bob Black, **Op.
 Cit.**, p.
 17 and p.
 28]

 This means that in an anarchist society every effort would be made to reduce